rocketacademy/basics-blackjack/README.md

 ### Commit 4 Goal

+- Fix bug where the array and handarray are using different cards
-- Reassign rank so that J, Q, K are 10
+- Reassign rank so that J, Q, K are 10 (done)
-- Reassign rank so that Ace is 1
+- Reassign rank so that Ace is 1 (done)

 ### Commit 5 Goal

 - Player can choose to hit or stand
-- Draw card for player
+- Draw (third) card for player
 - Add card to sum
 - Re-evaluate winning condition
 - Output the results